rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

-The client constructs the validation domain name by prepending the label "_acme-challenge" to the domain name referenced in the PTR resource record for the IN-ADDR.ARPA {{!RFC1034}} or IP6.ARPA {{!RFC3596}} mapping of the IP address.
+The client constructs the validation domain name by prepending the label "_acme-challenge" to the domain name referenced in the PTR resource record for the IN-ADDR.ARPA {{!RFC1034}} or IP6.ARPA {{!RFC3596}} reverse mapping of the IP address.
 The client then provisions a TXT record with the digest for this name.

 For example, if the IP address being validated is 2001:db8::1 and its IP6.ARPA mapping had the following PTR record: